WhiteHatCyberus/SNORT-GUI/README.md

-# Deep Model Intrusion Detection Evaluation of NSL KDD and CIC IDS 2018 datasets and Development of SNORT GUI.
+# [In Progress....]
+Deep Model Intrusion Detection Evaluation of NSL KDD and CIC IDS 2018 datasets and Development of SNORT GUI.

 This research project implements a Network Intrusion Detection System, comparing the real-time efficiency of each method through the cumulation of an intrusion detection system and SNORT as a primitive inspiration.